 Find out how you can present a webinar.

 Please review ACM's policy on research artifact review and badging.
 The policy aims to promote the integrity of the research ecosystem by increasing the likelihood that results can be independently replicated and reproduced.

 Here are some computer science resources for women, both those interested in degrees and those of pre-college age.

 Please join us for the upcoming SIGSOFT and ACM webinars.
 They include traceability, probabilistic programming and teaching future software developers.

 Here is the Open TOC, a list of open access conference proceedings.

 Plan to participate in these conferences.
-FSE is SIGSOFT's Symposium on the Foundations of Software Engineering, ESEC is the European Software Engineering Conference, and ICSE is the International Conference on Software Engineering.
+ESEC/FSE is the Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering.
+ICSE is the International Conference on Software Engineering.

 Software Engineering Notes (SEN) is SIGSOFT's newsletter with letters, columns, reports, conference proceedings and reviews.